mte-capstone-ecards/UGUI/README.md

 This is a forked version adding several enhancements:<br>
+- Code reworked using [0x3333](https://github.com/0x3333/UGUI) UGUI fork.
 - New font structure and functions.<br>
 Fonts no longer require sequential characters, now they can have single chars and ranges, also support UTF8.<br>
 This allows font stripping, saving a lot of space.<br>
+- Add triangle drawing
-- Several internal optimizations.
-Add triangle drawing, bmp acceleration (So the bmp data can be send using DMA).<br>
+- Add bmp acceleration (So the bmp data can be send using DMA), or use FILL_AREA driver if available.<br>
+- Add 1BPP bmp drawing.
 - 1BPP fonts can be drawn in transparent mode.<br>
+- Modify FILL_AREA diver to allow passing multiple pixels at once.
-- If acceleration is enabled, font pixels are packed and only drawed when a different color is found.<br>
+- Font pixels are packed and only drawed when a different color is found.<br>
   This greatly enhances speed, removing a lot of overhead, specially when drawing big fonts.<br>